By his own definition, Ed Ashley is a connector. That’s what ultimately drew him to education from the high-powered world of management consulting.

 “I am a dot connector,” he says.
 “I connect dots in all combinations, whether that’s student to community, faculty to community, community to community.
 The ability to help students find mentors, jobs, references, informational interviews … I just love doing that.”

-On July 1, 2019, Ashley brought those skills to CSUSM at Temecula, where he was named associate vice president and is charged with leading the expansion and growth of the Temecula campus.
+On July 1, 2019, Ashley brought those skills to the CSUSM Temecula Campus, where he was named associate vice president and is charged with leading the expansion and growth of the Temecula campus.
 At California State University San Marcos since 2014, Ashley’s first position was as director of business community relations in the College of Business Administration (CoBA), where his responsibilities included the Senior Experience program, business development, fundraising and strategic partnerships.
 He also served as a lecturer for CoBA.
 Most recently, he founded and led CoBA’s Office of Business Research and Analysis.

 “Cal State San Marcos is committed to Temecula and to the Southwest Riverside region,” Ashley says.
 “This new position was established with the intent to grow the facility, become more immersed in local industry and explore new ways to engage with the community.”